 The First Water Is the Body takes its title from a poem by Natalie Diaz, published in her book, Postcolonial Love Poem, 2020.
 A visual complement to Diaz’s text, the work in this exhibition accepts the body as the human form of water and that the fate of water is the fate of all people.
-Featuring the work of 16 electric and unapologetic makers that belong to and operate in relation with Indigenous communities from across the USA and Canada, these artists work to produce seismic shifts in cultural perspectives that point to reciprocity and viagra delivered one day critical accountability and awaken solidarity with place, lands, and waters.
+Featuring the work of 16 electric and unapologetic makers that belong to and operate in relation with Indigenous communities from across the USA and Canada, these artists work to produce seismic shifts in cultural perspectives that point to reciprocity and critical accountability and awaken solidarity with place, lands, and waters.

-The exhibition, which includes photography, video, sculpture, ceramics, basketry, beadwork, and textiles, is curated by Maria Hupfield, an artist, educator, and member of the Anishinaabek cialis fast delivery usa Nation from Wasauksing First Nation, Ontario, Canada.
+The exhibition, which includes photography, video, sculpture, ceramics, basketry, beadwork, and textiles, is curated by Maria Hupfield, an artist, educator, and member of the Anishinaabek Nation from Wasauksing First Nation, Ontario, Canada.
 A fully illustrated catalogue with an essay by Hupfield accompanies the exhibition.
 The exhibition and publication are funded in part by grants from the National Endowment for the Arts and the NJ Council for the Humanities.

 The First Water Is the Body installation image.
 Photo by Etienne Frossard.